ales-tsurko/midi-player/README.md

 A MIDI file player library with integrated synthesizer ([`rustysynth`](https://crates.io/crates/rustysynth)).

-It's independent of audio library and provides optional GUI written in **iced**.
+It's independent from audio library and provides optional GUI written in **iced**.

 Has all the basic features: play/stop, position, volume, tempo parameters and position observer, which allows you to track playhead position in the real-time.